Emruur/Job-Talk/README.md

-# VoiceWise
+# JobTalk
-VoiceWise is a call center user satisfaction analyzing software
+JobTalk is a call center user satisfaction analyzing software